Vacaville, California: Colleges and universities

 Vacaville is within the Solano Community College District.
 The Vacaville campus, located along North Village Parkway, features a 70-seat lecture hall, classrooms, science and computer laboratories, and a multipurpose room for theater arts and physical education.
-As part of the College's Bachelor's of Biomanufacturing degree program, the campus also contains the Biotechnology and Science Building, which houses four biotech labs, two chemistry labs, two biology labs, and a wet and dry anatomy lab.
+As part of the college's Bachelor's of Biomanufacturing degree program, the campus also contains the Biotechnology and Science Building, which houses four biotech labs, two chemistry labs, two biology labs, and a wet and dry anatomy lab.
 Among others, it offers an associate degree in biotechnology, which could lead to employment with local industries.

-Other colleges and universities nearby include: